Online Disease Self-diagnosis with Inductive Heterogeneous Graph Convolutional Networks: Experiments

 \subsection{Datasets}

 We collect many electronic clinical notes from several hospitals and build the EHR data used in the offline experiments.
-From each note, we extract the basic personal characteristics of patients, like gender and age.
+In each case, there are department name, chief complaint, clinical note written by clinicians, and diagnosis results by clinicians.
+Examples of this dataset are shown in Table \ref{tab:example_benchmark}.
+Raw notes are written in Chinese, we here translate them into English for reading.
+In detail, from each note, we extract the basic personal characteristics of patients, like gender and age.
+The symptom nodes constitute of entities extracted by NER system mentioned in $\S$ \ref{sec:ner_system}.
 In this dataset, most patients have only one visit, which exaggerates the diagnosis difficulty substantially.
 Besides, each note is associated with a disease diagnosis made by physicians, with the corresponding symptom description by patients.
 We view the diagnosis made by physicians as the groundtruth for learning.
 The statistics of the EHR graph are shown in Table \ref{tab:datastat} and Table \ref{tab:topsympdise}.